Table of Contents

 2. NxCoreAPI.dll

-The NxCoreAPI.dll is a Dynamic Link Library that your application dynamically links with, to access the NxCore Feed.
-Don't worry if you have not dynamically linked to dll's before, it is a simple procedure and there are plently of working code examples so you can just cut and paste a few lines of code.
+The NxCoreAPI.dll is a Dynamic Link Library that your application dynamically links with to access the NxCore Feed.
+Don't worry if you have not dynamically linked to DLLs before; it is a simple procedure and there are plently of working code examples so you can just cut and paste a few lines of code.
 The methods you use from NxCoreAPI.dll to process the NxCore Feed are collectively referred to as the NxCore API (application program interface).

 Note: